giuseppelazzara98/IS-project-AS-IS-and-TO-BE-analyses/ReportToBe.md

 # IT strategy

-Discuss if there should be changes to it.
+The introduction of a new application follows the Business Strategy of creating values, in this case, for the customer.
+II will likely need a reorganization in order to meet new requests on data management.

 # Effect of change(s)

 ## Effect on KPIs and CSFs

-(remark, KPIs and CSFs should not depend on the change, but should remain the ones defined in the As Is section – the goal being to compare the effect of the change on the same indicators)
+(remark, KPIs and CSFs should not depend on the change, but should remain the ones defined in the As Is section â€“ the goal being to compare the effect of the change on the same indicators)

 Report only indicators that are supposed to change, argument on why the change has an effect on them, report how much the indicator could change.
 Do not forget the unit cost of the product / service.